 Method 1) Disable RosEUkor in Applications

-Sometimes built-in apps can’t be uninstalled without rooting but disabling them will stop all the background activity, and the app will not consume RAM and mobile data.
+Sometimes built-in apps can’t be uninstalled without rooting but disabling them will stop all the background activity, and the app will not use RAM and mobile data.

 Method 2) Root Your Device

 Note: Rooting your device will void the device warranty.
 Before you start rooting your phone, Go to Settings > Apps > Select RosEUkor > look for the uninstall button and tap on it if it’s there.
 All Android versions are different, and for some people, the uninstall button will be available, but for most, it will not be.
 If the uninstall option is not available, you can follow the steps mentioned below to root your device and then remove RosEUkor.